moore3930/moore3930.github.io/index.md

 fields, equipped with modern neural architectures, and grounded in real-world scenarios.
 The research that attracted me most is simple, insightful, and far-reaching creations or findings, such as Word2Vec.

-I mainly focus on Machine Translation, or more broadly, I always keep an eye on anything interesting with conditional generation.
+I mainly focus on Machine Translation, having strong interests in tokenization, quality estimation, and the knowledge transfer mechanism.
+Beyond translation, I am drawn to fundamental problems in NLP/ML that appear counterintuitive or conceptually puzzling.

 Here are some [problems](problems/problems.md) I get interested in now.
 If you're willing to chat about them, leave me a message.
 I'm always open to collaborations, or any kind of chat.